danielraffel/sonicgarbage_project/README.md

 # SonicGarbage README

 ## Introduction
-SonicGarbage is an audio processing project that creates unique soundscapes by combining elements from various audio sources.
-This project is inspired by the original work of [ColugoMusic](https://twitter.com/ColugoMusic/status/1726001266180956440?s=20) and further extends the concept using the power of Python and Flask.
+SonicGarbage is a project focused on audio processing, utilizing a custom-generated word dictionary to create a set of distinct audio samples each time you access it by sampling YouTube.
+This project is inspired by the original work of [ColugoMusic](https://twitter.com/ColugoMusic/status/1726001266180956440?s=20).

 ### Demo
 Currently running at [Polymetallic.co](https://Polymetallic.co)